alexandrainst/node-red-contrib-mock-cli/README.md

 The command expects JSON messages with a Node-RED structure `{"payload":"Example"}` from standard input, one line per message.

 The command outputs JSON messages with a Node-RED structure to standard output, one line per message.

+## Notes

+For unit testing, and if requiring the full Node-RED is fine, then check the official [node-red-node-test-helper](https://github.com/node-red/node-red-node-test-helper) instead of this module.